-Who uses hybrid cloud computing services, and why?
+Who uses hybrid clouds and why?

 Cloud computing enables access to a variety of IT resources in minutes to hours and aligns costs to actual consumption.
 A hybrid cloud is the most flexible and cost-effective cloud computing model, combining what the internal IT department does best with the capabilities of external IT providers.

-By enabling the organization to initiate projects faster, capitalize quickly on new capabilities and revenue opportunities, and respond nimbly to market changes, moving to a cloud infrastructure elevates IT from cost center to strategic partner.How a hybrid cloud works
+By enabling the organization to initiate projects faster, capitalize quickly on new capabilities and revenue opportunities, and respond nimbly to market changes, moving to a cloud infrastructure elevates IT from cost center to strategic partner.

 How does the hybrid cloud work?